CREDITSCOM/node/README.md

 Written on C++.

 ## Version
-Current node version 4.2.414.1
+Current node version 4.2.414.2

-<h2>What is CS NODE?</h2>
+<h2>What is Credits Node?</h2>
-<p>CSNODE is the main module that provide an opportunity to run a node and participate in CREDITS blockhain network.
+<p>Credits Node is the main module that provide an opportunity to run a node and participate in CREDITS blockhain network.
 The node performs processing and storage of transactions, execution and confirmation of the terms of smart contracts, processing requests from third-party systems, and provides data upon request.
 Each node on the network has the same functionality.
 The node consists of the following elements:</p>
 <ul>
 <li>API</li>